vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_networking.md

 ## VCH Networks <a id="vchnetworks"></a>

 You can direct traffic between containers, the VCH, the external Internet, and your vSphere environment to different networks.
 Each network that a VCH uses is a distributed port group or an NSX logical switch on either a vCenter Server instance or an ESXi host.
-You must create the port groups or logical switches in vSphere before you deploy a VCH.
+You must create port groups or logical switches in vSphere before you deploy a VCH.

 **IMPORTANT**: All hosts in a cluster must be attached to the port groups that you use for the VCH networks and for any mapped container networks.

 For general information VCH networking requirements and how to create a distributed virtual switch and port group, see [Networking Requirements for VCH Deployment](vic_installation_prereqs.md#vchnetworkreqs).

 - **Bridge Networks**: In Docker terminology, the VCH bridge network corresponds to the default bridge network on a Docker host.
 You can also create additional bridge networks, that correspond to Docker user-defined networks.
+You must create a dedicated port group for the bridge network for every VCH.
 For information about VCH bridge networks, see [Configure Bridge Networks](bridge_network.md).
 - **Public Network:** The network that container VMs and VCHs use to access the Internet.
+If you use the Create Virtual Container Host Wizard, you must create a dedicated port group for the public network.
 For information about VCH public networks, see [Configure the Public Network](public_network.md).
 - **Client Network**: You can isolate traffic between Docker clients and the VCH from traffic on the public network by specifying a dedicated network for client connections.
 For information about VCH client networks, see  [Configure the Client Network](client_network.md).
 - **Management Network**: You can also isolate the traffic between the VCH and vCenter Server and ESXi hosts from traffic on the public network by specifying a dedicated management network.
 For information about VCH management networks, see  [Configure the Management Network](mgmt_network.md).
 - **Container Networks**: User-defined networks that you can use to connect container VMs directly to a routable network.
 Container networks allow vSphere administrators to make vSphere networks directly available to containers.
 Container networks are specific to vSphere Integrated Containers and have no equivalent in regular Docker.
 For information about container networks, see [Configure Container Networks](container_networks.md).